Why would Nintendo get rid of the NES Classic?

 Nintendo, a company that many have called irrelevant at various times over the last decade or so, suddenly vaulted into the spotlight.
 Between Pokemon Go, the NES Classic and the Nintendo Switch launch, Nintendo has become trendy.
 Popular, even.

 The Nintendo Switch has sold over 900,000 systems since its launch over a month ago, and it's also sold out everywhere.
 It all feels like the early days of the Nintendo Wii.
-The NES Classic has sold 1.5 million.
+The NES Classic has sold 1.5 million units.

 So really, why stop?